skoppe/dconf-2022/slides.md

 These are some of the usual suspects in D.

 All of them have a similar api like here on the right.
+Many languages offering low level threading have a similiar api.

 You spawn something, and then later join it.

-I tried mecca and ocean as well, but couldn't get them to compile.
+There is something really wrong with the api.

-There is just one problem.
 I am going to go to the next slide, and only two words are going to change here on the right.

 I hope that can illustrate the problem a bit.